winterofcode/2020-Reports/Deep Fusion AI/piyush-thakur.md

 * The first result in the image given above is with the use of **cpu with 4 threads**.
 * The second result in the image given above is with the use of **gpu**.

-## Final integration in colab to compelete the project
+## Final integration in colab to complete the project

 As **SSD_mobileDet_cpu_coco_fp16** produced so good results, mentors instructed us to incorporate this model into the whole pipeline.